sharmarwt/ram/README.md

   - Tool developed for production people to improve quality and reduce manual effort.
   - Tool developed to display feeder live load.
 ---
+### 📂 EDUCATION
+**College of Technology and Engineering, Udaipur** Bachelor of Engineering in Information Technology, 2012

+---

 ### 📂 Featured Projects